Pets4HomesPets4Homes

 Temperament of the Miniature Dachshund

-The Miniature Dachshund is a very intelligent little dog and one that boasts a tremendous amount of courage which at times can prove their downfall.
-They are extremely loyal characters that form strong bonds with their owners and families.
-They may be small in stature but the Miniature Dachshund is an energetic dog and as such they like nothing more than to be out and about doing something.
-They have a tremendous amount of stamina which means they are quite happy to be given as much exercise as possible when they are fully grown.
+The Miniature Dachshund is a very intelligent dog and possesses a remarkable amount of courage, which can sometimes prove to be its weakness.
+They are extremely loyal and form strong bonds with their owners and families.
+They may be small in stature, but the Miniature Dachshund is an energetic dog and, as such, desires nothing more than to be outside and engaged in some activity.
+They have great stamina, which means they are quite happy to get as much exercise as possible once fully grown.

-Being so intelligent they also need to be given a lot of mental stimulation every day for them to be truly happy well-rounded characters.
-With this said a Miniature Dachshund is quite happy to relax and chill out when they are tired.
-The old adage of a “tired dog being a good dog” is never truer than when describing a Miniature Dachshund.
+Being so intelligent, they also need a lot of mental stimulation every day to be truly happy and well-balanced.
+That said, a Miniature Dachshund is quite happy to relax and unwind when they are tired.
+The old adage "a tired dog is a good dog" has never been truer when describing a Miniature Dachshund.

-They can be quite wilful which means they can be a little disobedient when the mood takes them which is why their training has to begin as early as possible paying particular attention to the "recall" command.
-It's also important for puppies to be well socialised from a young age and it should include introducing them to as many new situations noises people other animals and dogs once they have been fully vaccinated so they mature into well-balanced adult dogs.
+They can be quite stubborn, which means they can be a bit disobedient when they want to, which is why their training should start as early as possible, paying special attention to the "recall" command.
+It is also important that puppies are well-socialized from a young age, which should include introduction to as many new situations, sounds, people, other animals, and dogs as possible once they are fully vaccinated, so that they mature into well-balanced adult dogs.

-They can be quite vocal especially when there are any strangers about or when they don't like something that's happening in their environment.
-They have quite loud barks considering their small size and will be quick to warn their owners if anything is amiss.
-Although friendly by nature they tend to be aloof and wary of strangers although rarely would a Miniature Dachshund show any sort of aggression towards a person they don't know preferring to keep their distance and bark until they get to know someone.
+They can be quite vocal, especially when there are strangers around or when they dislike something happening in their environment.
+They have a fairly loud bark considering their small size and will be quick to alert their owners if something is wrong.
+Although friendly by nature, they tend to be aloof and wary of strangers, although a Miniature Dachshund would rarely show any form of aggression towards an unfamiliar person, preferring to keep its distance and bark until it gets to know someone.

-Because they form such strong bonds with their owners and more especially with the person who usually takes the most care of them these little dogs really do not like being left on their one for any length of time.
-If they are they are more than likely to suffer from quite severe separation anxiety which can see dogs developing unwanted and quite destructive behavioural issues around the house.
-This includes chewing on furniture and anything else they find which is how dogs alleviate stress levels.
-They can be quite difficult to house train but with a lot of patience and understanding a Miniature Dachshund can be taught to be clean around the home and to do their "business" outside.
+Because they form such strong bonds with their owners and, more specifically, with the person who usually takes care of them, these small dogs do not like being left alone for long periods of time at all.
+If they are, it is very likely they will suffer from significant separation anxiety, which can lead dogs to develop unwanted and rather destructive behavioral problems at home.
+This includes chewing on furniture and anything else they find, as dogs relieve stress this way.
+They can be quite difficult to house train, but with a lot of patience and understanding, a Miniature Dachshund can be taught to keep the house clean and go outside for its needs.

-Although they make great companions the Miniature Dachshund is not the best choice for first time owners because they can be quite challenging to train all thanks to the fact they have such a strong stubborn streak in them.
-They are best suited to people who are familiar with the breed or have already owned a similar type of dog and in households where one person usually remains at home when everyone else is out of the house.
+Although they are great companions, the Miniature Dachshund is not the best choice for first-time owners because they can be quite challenging to train, all due to their strong stubborn streak.
+They are better suited to people who are familiar with the breed or who have previously owned a similar dog and in families where someone usually stays home when everyone else is out.

-Miniature Dachshunds are not the best choice for first time dog owners because they can be harder to train and if allowed these little dogs can quickly become wilful and therefore harder to live with and manage.
+Miniature Dachshunds are not the best choice for first-time dog owners because they can be more difficult to train, and if allowed, these small dogs can quickly become stubborn and therefore more challenging to live with and manage.

-Miniature Dachshunds have a high prey drive which is a trait that is deeply embedded in a dog's psyche and why it is important to only let a dog run off their leads in safe and secure areas.
-It is also worth noting that Miniature Dachshunds are "hounds" and therefore have an incredible sense of smell so if they do pick up an interesting scent the chances are they would quickly be off to investigate what is at the other end turning a deaf ear to a "recall" command.
+Miniature Dachshunds have a strong prey drive, which is a trait deeply ingrained in the dog's psyche, and it is important to let them run off-leash only in safe and secure areas.
+It is also useful to note that Miniature Dachshunds are "tracking dogs" and therefore have an incredible sense of smell, so if they catch an interesting scent, they are likely to immediately investigate what is on the other side, ignoring the "recall" command.

-Miniature Dachshunds are playful by nature having very comical personalities.
-They enjoy playing interactive games but care should always be taken when playing with them when they are young just in case a dog damages their spine by slipping over.
+Miniature Dachshunds are playful by nature and have very comical personalities.
+They love interactive games, but it is always necessary to be cautious when playing with them as puppies, in case the dog injures its spine by slipping.

 What about adaptability?

-Miniature Dachshunds are highly adaptable being just as happy living in an apartment in town as they would be living in a house in the country but it's important they be given enough daily exercise when old enough to prevent them becoming obese which can seriously impact a dog's overall health and wellbeing.
+Miniature Dachshunds are highly adaptable, being happy to live both in an apartment in the city or a house in the countryside, but it is important that they receive enough daily exercise when they are big enough to avoid becoming obese, which can seriously affect the dog's health and overall well-being.

 What about separation anxiety?

-Miniature Dachshunds form extremely strong bonds with their owners and as such they hate being left on their own for long periods of time which is why as previously mentioned they are better suited to households where one person stays at home when everyone else is out.
+Miniature Dachshunds form extremely strong bonds with their owners and, as such, hate being left alone for long periods of time, which is why, as mentioned, they are better suited to families where someone stays home when everyone else is out.

 What about excessive barking?

-Miniature Dachshunds like the sound of their own voices with some lines being more predisposed to barking excessively than others.
-The good news is that they are very intelligent and therefore can be taught that persistent barking is not acceptable and that it crosses a line but this needs to be gently done when a Miniature Dachshund is still young being careful not to be too harsh because it could have an adverse effect rather than a positive one.
+Miniature Dachshunds love the sound of their own voice, with some lines more prone to excessive barking than others.
+The good news is that they are very intelligent and can be taught that persistent barking is not acceptable and exceeds a limit, but this needs to be done gently when the Miniature Dachshund is still young, being careful not to be too harsh, as it could have a negative rather than positive effect.

 Do Miniature Dachshunds like water?